deepalivasoya/MHCtyping/README.md

 	--summary=*.summary.mhci.matrix.txt
 	--database=fasta/Bovine.MHCI.fasta
 	--prefix=test

 	```

+The haplotyping will create the following tables:
+1. prefix.hp_mhci.txt: This table has the list of haplotypes for each sample with other information regarding read counts etc.
+2. prefix.hp_alleles_mhci.txt: This table has the alleles for each haplotypes listed in hp_mhci.txt
+3. prefix.nonhp_mhci.txt: This table has all unassigned alleles that were not identified by any haplotypes.
+4. prefix.contamination_mhci.txt: This table has the alleles for haplotypes that are identified as contamination.

-	This script will haplotype classII.
+This script will haplotype class II.

-	###Note: The haplotype database for classII is slightly tricky as we are looking at upto two DQA and upto two DQB.
+### Note: The haplotype database for classII is slightly tricky as we are looking at upto two DQA and upto two DQB.
 If you are using your own database of adding new haplotypes in available database, remember to leave a blank space in tab delimited file in case DQA or DQB allele is not present in haplotype.

 	```
 	perl scripts/haplotypingMHCII.pl